Are you looking to make a crochet weighted blanket?

 This yarn is thick and extremely squishy and when it is worked up in a blanket it feels like a crocheted weighted blanket which is known to help with relaxation.
 Sign me up!

 You’ll really one need two things to make crochet weighted blankets!

 - Jumbo Yarn

 You’ll love how this easy blanket works up with just two stitches and can be made in just a few days.
 Plus, it crochets up extra fast because of the jumbo size yarn used.

-Take a look at all the colors available and learn more about the yarn below in the images.
+Take a look at all the Bernat blanket yarn colors available and learn more about the yarn above when you click on the image.

 The Stitches For This Blanket

-The entire blanket is worked with just two stitches, the herringbone half double crochet (hhdc) and the half double crochet (hdc).
+The entire blanket is worked with just two easy crochet stitches, the herringbone half double crochet (hhdc) and the half double crochet (hdc).

 Learn more about each stitch below used to make this blanket.